How to Reset iPad to Factory Settings

 Read this article if you find yourself in one of the situations:

 Resetting iPad to factory settings is likely to solve problems mentioned above.
-This post will show you three ways to do a factory reset on iPad (1st/2nd/3rd/4th Generation, iPad Pro/Air/Mini.)
+This post will show you four ways to do a factory reset on iPad (1st/2nd/3rd/4th Generation, iPad Pro/Air/Mini.)

 But you should notice that all your iPad data will be erased after a factory reset.
 Therefore, what we cannot stress enough is to backup your iOS devices.

-- Solution 1: Restore iPad to Factory Settings without iTunes/Computer
+- Solution 1: Restore iPad to Factory Settings without Computer

 - Solution 2: Hard Reset/Force Reset iPad